 > Make sure that your contact information is consistent across your online profiles: This means that your website, your social profiles and any listings you join need to all display the same information, so if you think there may be discrepancies, take a look at your online profiles now and update them if needed.

-> Optimize meta tags and page content for local keywords: Adding your town or city to the meta tags can help to increase the clicks derived from local search results.
+> Optimise meta tags and page content for local keywords.
+Adding your town or city to the meta tags can help to increase the clicks derived from local search results.

 2) Are you Mobile Friendly?